OpenMage/magento-lts/README.md

 ## Secure your installation

-Do not use /admin (or /nimda...) for backend url.
-Don't add it into your _robots.txt_, keep it secret.
-You can change it from your backend (System / Configuration / Admin / Admin Base Url) or from your _app/etc/local.xml_:
+Don't use common paths like /admin for OpenMage Backend URL.
+Don't use the path in _robots.txt_ and keep it secret.
+You can change it from Backend (System / Configuration / Admin / Admin Base Url) or by editing _app/etc/local.xml_:

 ```xml
 <config>